-Schedule Threats: In narrative format, list any potential schedule threats and proposed mitigation strategies to keep the project on schedule.
-Examples of schedule threats include geotechnical analysis needs or concerns, complicated utility relocations, or land acquisition needs. \ (585/750)
+Schedule Threats: In potential schedule threats and proposed mitigation strategies to keep the project on schedule.
+Examples of geotechnical analysis needs or concerns, complicated utility relocations, or land acquisition needs.

-The Route 66 Revitalization Project involves several potential schedule threats that could impact the timeline from inception to construction.
+The Route 66 Revitalization Project involves several potential schedule threats that could narrative format, list any impact the timeline from inception to construction.
 The following narrative outlines these potential challenges and the proposed mitigation strategies to ensure that the project remains on schedule and meets its objectives within the planned three-year timeframe from receiving funding to proceeding with design and environmental work.

-1. Geotechnical Analysis Needs:

-One of the primary schedule threats is the need for comprehensive geotechnical analysis.
-The existing bridges, constructed in 1930, may require extensive soil and foundation studies to assess the ground conditions and ensure that the new structures can withstand modern load requirements and environmental stressors.
+1. Geotechnical Analysis Needs: One of the primary schedule threats is the need for comprehensive geotechnical analysis.
+The existing bridges, constructed in 1930, may require extensive soil and foundation studies schedule threats include to assess the ground conditions and ensure that the new structures can withstand modern load requirements and environmental stressors.
 The complexity of these analyses could potentially delay the design phase.
+Mitigation Strategy: To mitigate this risk, the project team will engage a qualified geotechnical engineering firm early in the planning phase.
+This proactive approach wil